 The key to overcoming these logistical challenges is to plan ahead and research the available options.
 Consider using resources such as expat forums, local expat groups, or working with a relocation service to help navigate the process.
 By being proactive and prepared, you can make the logistics of moving to a new country much easier and less stressful.

 As an expat, everything is new and different.
 You are far from family and friends, and in a new environment.
 This can be stressful.
 On top of all the logistical challenges, you need to make sure that your health is not suffering.
 After all, your well-being is your most important asset.

 My big claim is that happiness is health plus freedom.
 Taking care of your health is crucial to living a happy and fulfilling life as an expat.

-I am a big nerd about being proactive about my health.
+I am a big nerd about being proactive about my health, which allows me to engage in .
 Do your research and find a good health center – just in case.
 But there is a lot that you can do to avoid getting sick in the first place.
 I wrote a detailed article about How to Improve Your Health in a Way That’s Easy to Execute and Sustainable.

 Health has various dimensions including physical, mental, and emotional health.
 Some simple things like good nutrition, moving a lot, being in nature in the sun, good sleep, and reducing stress are very powerful mechanisms to stay healthy.
 Healthy habits and routines can help a lot to “automate” a healthy lifestyle.